Modeling and In-flight Torso Attitude Stabilization of a Jumping Quadruped

 2. Norwegian University of Science and Technology, Norway

 Roll, pitch and yaw reorientation maneuvers.
-The quadruped performs 90 degree rotations to by moving its legs.
+By moving its legs, the quadruped performs 90° rotations.

 Abstract